 We got the connection working.

-Dynamics CRM and their website are now fully integrated in a reliable configuration that automates processes from non-member registration and employment posting to event sponsorship and volunteer work sign-ups.
+Dynamics CRM and their website are now fully integrated in a reliable configuration that automates processes from non-member registration and employment posting to volunteer onboarding.
 The user experience is quicker, more intuitive and seamless.
 The best part might have been our speed.

 Our success was measurable.

-In the year after our new system was put in place, declined membership applications fell from 73% of total applications submitted to just 19% mostly because our changes had made the process simpler and more transparent.
+In the year after our new system was put in place, the need for manually managing membership applications fell from 73% of total applications submitted to just 19% - our changes had made the process simpler and more transparent.
 By taming the implementation wolf, we showed that wholesale changes aren’t always necessary to get a troubled transformation back on track.